-We’ve blogged about the need to translate harassment policy and Employee Handbooks into the languages of LEP employees to prevent sexual harassment in the workplace and about certified academic translations for university and college students.
+We’ve blogged about how legal translation services play a part in an effective anti-sexual harassment policy, the need to translate harassment policy and Employee Handbooks into the languages of LEP employees to prevent sexual harassment in the workplace and about academic document translation services for university and college students.
 As reports of sexual harassment and assault both on and off college campuses continue to increase, universities and employers alike must translate their sexual harassment policies and procedures from English to Spanish, Russian, Korean, Chinese, Persian, Turkish, Arabic, other languages to ensure that their students’ and employees’ rights are sufficiently and consistently protected.
 Continued efforts must be made to not only reduce the instances of sexual harassment and assault, but to educate victims of sexual assault, particularly those with limited English proficiency, who may not be aware of their rights under the various state and federal laws designed to protect them.

 In the following rather unique case, a male student was allowed to prosecute a Title IX claim against a university for failing to properly respond to allegations of sexual assault that the male student made against a female student.

 Legal Translation Services for Legal Actions under Title IX